of1r/DevOps-Zero2Hero/Content/terraform/terraform.md

   }
 }
 ```
-- provider - where you need to define all the required information for terraform to connect to your provider(region,access key and secret keys,) where do you want to save the state(s3 - using dynamodb to lock the state)
+- Provider: The provider block contains the information necessary for Terraform to connect to your cloud provider (region, access key, secret key, etc.) and manage resources there.
+You can also define where to store the Terraform state (e.g., S3 with DynamoDB for state locking).
-example:
+Example of provider configuration:
 ```
 provider "aws" {
   region     = "us-west-2"